mattermost/mattermost-developer-documentation/site/content/integrate/plugins/plugins-and-integrations/voice-video-screenshare.md

 ## Cisco Webex Cloud

 - Start and join voice and video calls, and share your screen with members of your team, developed by Mattermost.
-- Use the ``/webex`` slash command or click the video icon in a Mattermost channel to invite team members to join a Webex call, hosted using the credentials of the user who initiated the call.
+- Use the `/webex` slash command or click the video icon in a Mattermost channel to invite team members to join a Webex call, hosted using the credentials of the user who initiated the call.
-- Requires one paid `Cisco Webex Developer Account, <https://developer.webex.com/>`_ to generate an API key and secret.
+- Requires one paid [Cisco Webex Developer Account](https://developer.webex.com) to generate an API key and secret.
 - Supports a self-hosted cloud solution and a vendor-hosted cloud solution.
 - Source code and docs available at: https://github.com/mattermost/mattermost-plugin-webex.